 Consequences of non-compliance

 Note that this applies to establishments selling products or services to the EU where personal information is collected or processed.
-The EU obviously may not have jurisdiction for transactions outside of the EU, so any data about EU citizens initiated when they travel outside of the EU would, as far as we understand, be exempted, at least if that establishment has no business in Europe.
+The EU obviously may not have jurisdiction for transactions outside of the EU, so any data about EU citizens initiated when they travel outside the EU would, as far as we understand, be exempted, at least if that establishment has no business in Europe.

-Need for processor agreements
+Need for processor agreements.

 You would also need a processor agreement with any third party involved with your websites, such as the hosting company, Google Analytics or any other tracking company.
 The same applies to any subcontractor or partner with whom you share personal data about your employees, customers or clients.